 Hopefully this gives you helpful information when making the choice that is best for your dog.
 If your fur-baby is at risk for OA, the best thing to do is to start treatment as early as possible.
 Just as in people, arthritis symptoms in dogs cannot be cured, but they can be relieved.
 It can’t be avoided with age, but it can be prevented for a longer period of time.

-And the best part is that it’s a win/win for dogs and dog-lovers alike!
+And the best part is the fact it is a win/win for dogs and dog-lovers alike!